weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 doubt.
 And she would gather about her, friends, simple kindly people whom she liked for themselves: who would seek her company with no thought of patronage.
 She would stand on her two feet, Maggie Ellersley, serene, independent, self-reliant.
-The idea <span id="calibre_link-332" page-number="262" page-name="Page:There Is Confusion.djvu/268" page-index="268" page-quality="3" title="Page:There_Is_Confusion.djvu/268"></span>exalted her and she went about her work the picture of optimism and happiness.
+The idea exalted her and she went about her work the picture of optimism and happiness.

 The boys called her "Sunlight."
 They all liked her and she was kind to